 Anyone unlucky enough to be targeted by Vecna doesn’t just have crippling fear to contend with — they’re also forced to literally confront the few hours or minutes they have left in the form of a dusty old grandfather clock with ominous ticks and tocks.

-Time plays a huge role in Season 4, but it’s said to have even more importance in The First Shadow, which is also heavily implied in the trailer.
-And as the stage play ties into the series, will the fifth and final season introduce time travel?
+Time plays a huge role in Season 4, but will the fifth and final season introduce time travel?

-It sounds a bit too far-fetched, but this is also heavily suggested in Season 4 through a ton of imagery, but more so when it’s revealed that the Upside Down is “stuck in the past.”
+It may sound a bit too far-fetched, but this is also heavily implied in Season 4 through a ton of imagery, even more so when it’s revealed that the Upside Down is “stuck in the past.”
 Will Eleven use her abilities to reverse time and save Max?
 Only time will tell.

 Bad — The Cemetery